Qara Bayat Amirdom

+Map of post-Naderid Khorasan in 1775.
+The Khanate of Nishapur is shown here as the Bayats of Nishapur (in brown).

 The Khanate of Nishapur (خاننشین نیشابور), also known as the Qara Bayat Amirdom (امیرنشین قره بیات), was a semi-independent state ruled by the Bayat tribe that existed in Khorasan from 1747 to 1800, whose capital was in the city of Nishapur.

 History

 Safavid Origins

-The Qara Bayat tribe was traditionally settled around Nishapur and were traditionally governors of the region all the way up to the Qajar Era.
+The Qara Bayat tribe was traditionally settled around Nishapur and were traditionally governors of the region all the way up to the Qajar era.
 During Shah Ismail's campaign to Khorasan in 1510 the tribal leaders had submitted to him.
 Due to their heavy resistance against Uzbek incursions, Mohammad Khodabanda had exempted the tribe from taxes.
 During the reign of Shah Abbas, the tribe's emir (Mohammad Sultan Bayat) was appointed governor of Esfarayen, Nishapur, and Sabzevar.
 During the Afghan invasion, the Qara Bayat emir had submitted to Malek Mahmoud Sistani but later rebelled against him and was executed.

 Founding

 In 1747, the Nishapur Khanate was founded by Ahmad Khan after the collapse of the Afsharids with the support of 10,000 Bayat families.
-On October 1, 1748, the Bayats were among the tribal leaders who installed Shahrokh Shah as the leader of Khorasan and expelled Ebrahim Mirza Afshar.
-When Shahrokh Shah was deposed on January 14, 1750, by Mir Sayyed Mohammad, Ahmad Khan was appointed commander of the Turkmen tribal cavalry.
+On 1 October 1748, the Bayats were among the tribal leaders who installed Shahrokh Shah as the leader of Khorasan and expelled Ebrahim Mirza Afshar.
+When Shahrokh Shah was deposed on 14 January 1750 by Mir Sayyed Mohammad, Ahmad Khan was appointed commander of the Turkmen tribal cavalry.
 Sometime later though Ahmad Khan was murdered by Abbas Qoli Khan, who gained control of the Amirdom.
-When Shahrokh Shah was re-installed on March 20, Khorasan disintegrated into tribalism as various tribal leaders fought over control of Khorasan.
+When Shahrokh Shah was re-installed on 20 March, Khorasan disintegrated into tribalism as various tribal leaders fought over control of Khorasan.